 Issuing press releases is another good way of letting people know what you are doing.
 You may use the following information in any press release:

-Essex Community Foundation was set up in 1996 and has established a grants programme which has seen more than 5500 Essex charities and community organisations receive £21million in grants.
-Funds are distributed on behalf of a wide range of donors who want their charitable giving to be accessible to local charities. www.essexcommunityfoundation.org.uk
+Essex Community Foundation was set up in 1996 and has awarded more than £34 million in grants to support the work of local community and voluntary organisatons.
+Funds are distributed on behalf of a wide range of donors who want their charitable giving to be accessible to local charities.
+For more information, please visit www.essexcommunityfoundation.org.uk or call the grants team on 01245 356018'

 Monitoring: the routine, systematic collection of information about a project, which aims to demonstrate progress and evidence of expenditure.